 Universal life insurance is a form of permanent life insurance that provides coverage for the entire lifetime of the insured individual.
 Unlike term life insurance, which only provides coverage for a specific period, universal life insurance offers lifelong protection.
 It combines a death benefit with a savings component known as the cash value.

 The cash value component of universal life insurance allows policyholders to accumulate savings over time.
 A portion of the premium paid is allocated towards this cash value, which grows at a specified interest rate set by the insurance company.
-Policyholders can access these accumulated funds through loans or withdrawals, providing them with a source of financial flexibility.
+Policyholders can access these accumulated funds through loans or withdrawals, providing financial flexibility.

 Factors Affecting Premiums

-When it comes to universal life insurance premiums, several factors come into play.
-These include the policyholder’s age, health, gender, and the coverage amount.
-Younger policyholders generally pay lower premiums compared to older individuals, as the risk of mortality increases with age.
+Several factors affect universal life insurance premiums.
+These include the policyholder’s age, health, gender, and coverage amount.
+Younger policyholders generally pay lower premiums than older individuals, as the risk of mortality increases with age.

 As individuals age, their life expectancy decreases, leading to an increased likelihood of the insurance company having to pay out the death benefit.
 To compensate for this increased risk, insurance companies adjust the premiums accordingly.
 It is essential to note that the premium structure of universal life insurance can vary depending on the policy and the insurance company.